EwaRRPoland/Project-KapuSta-GoIT/README.md

   * As a Scrum Master and tester, I participated in a QA project using agile SCRUM methodology with a weekly sprint period.
 Our main goal was comprehensive testing of the “Kapu$ta” application, a tool for tracking monthly income and expenses divided into specific categories.
   * As part of my duties, I focused on testing the accessibility of the application, in accordance with the AA standard, ensuring comfortable use of the application for the vast majority of users.
 I used various tools such as Wave, DevTools, and Contrast WCAG to ensure the highest quality of accessibility tests.
   * Additionally, due to the wide spectrum of target users, we conducted functional tests, portability tests on mobile devices, and usability tests for different types of recipients.
-  * Thanks to quick iterations, frequent meetings, adaptability, close cooperation, and continuous improvement, we were able to effectively deliver and improve the product in each sprint.
-This experience allowed me to develop project management skills and gain valuable experience in the field of software testing.
+  * Thanks to short iteration, frequent meetings, adaptability, close cooperation and continuous improvement, we were able to effectively deliver and improve the product.
+This experience allowed me to develop project management skills and gain valuable experience in software testing.

 - __Test application:__
   * [Front-end](https://kapusta-qa.netlify.app/),